-The recent changes in the business world in the UAE, particularly the introduction in VAT, has seen significantly increased demand for accountancy services.
-Until recently, many small and medium businesses may not have had their financial statements professionally compiled or audited whereas newer regulations have made this a necessity rather than something that was done for a secondary purpose (applying for financing for example).
+The recent changes in the business world in the UAE, particularly the introduction in VAT, have seen significantly increased demand for accountancy services.
+Until recently, many small and medium businesses may not have had their financial statements professionally compiled or audited, whereas newer regulations have made this a necessity rather than something that was done for a secondary purpose (applying for financing, for example).

-This has, in turn lead to many more business owners and senior managers needing to ask how much these services will cost, and, as is often the case, there isn’t a simple answer.
+This has, in turn, led to many more business owners and senior managers needing to ask how much these services will cost, and, as is often the case, there isn’t a simple answer.

 Rather than try and pick an arbitrary number out of thin air, this article aims to highlight the factors that will impact the cost of accounting and bookkeeping services to help you when making the decision that fits your organisation.

 Perhaps the most obvious consideration relates to what type of accountancy you need to be taken care of.
 This might be registering your company with the FTA for VAT or filing a VAT return.
 It could be a far broader requirement, such as accounting consultancy or even full-time bookkeeping.
 This might be an in-house dedicated service or, as is often more appropriate and financially viable, outsourced bookkeeping.
 To make sure you get the quality of service you require, have a look at testimonials and client comments and consider who your competitors and clients are using for their accounting needs.
 Most importantly, check that the potential accounting service you are considering is experienced and qualified to handle the type of service you will be paying for.